zhugezifang/xue-sql/README.md

 - **Export Data**: Users will have the option to download query results in CSV format.

-- **List of Available Tables**: The application's sidebar will display a list of available tables in the connected database.
+- **List of 所有表**: The application's sidebar will display a list of 所有表 in the connected database.

 - **Change Editor Theme and Size**: The user can change the theme of the Editor by selecting the option from the dropdown and expanding or shrinking the editor size.